betodealmeida/robida.net/README.md

 - replies to places that don't receive webmentions?

 - move get_entry to robida.helpers
-    - add indiauth provider
     - remember to add h-app
 - on auth.html, ask for confirmation on giving refresh token and the expiration time of the access token

 /bookmarklet blueprint